 Genevera I. Allen, Ph.D.

-Assistant Professor, Department of Statistics, Rice University
+Associate Professor, Department of Statistics, Rice University

 Dr. Genevera Allen develops mathematical and statistical models for analyzing enormous, complex data sets such as those that are produced by the financial markets or, closer to Dr. Allen’s interests, advanced techniques in neuroimaging, genetics, metabolomics and proteomics.
 Dr. Allen models the dependence structures in data to better understand their true biological relevance.